Josh-Joseph/gen-code-from-requirements-doc/README.md

 ### GitHub Issues to PR Bot
 As a third test - a bot which monitors a github repo for issues and automatically creates a PR linked to it.

 Turns out after some "self healing" the bot would just hang when running the tests.
 While I could imagine implementing something like "if tests don't finish after X amount of time, break, and send that to GPT-4", I have mostly hit end of the effort I think is worthwhile to iron out all these cases.
-I think it's more fruitful to move on to the next iteration.
+I think it's more fruitful to move on to the next version of this codebase.

 Just to get a feel of how close it got, I manually commented out the tests in `set_up_and_run.sh` and re-ran it but it seemed to get stuck in a loop of fixes that required fixing two files at once.
 Since only one file is fixed at a time, it just kept alternating over different files.
 Again, seems fixable but doesn't seem worth the effort to improve this approach/repo to handle this.